kraarush/skygeni_project/README.md

 ## 📌 Features
 - 🧮 **Data fetching**: Fetched data using custom hooks in the frontend
 - 🧠 **Data Utility Modules**: Organized logic for calculating metrics
-- 🔁 **API Integration**: Robust backend routes to support frontend needs
+- 🔁 **API Integration**: Robust backend routes to support frontend needs using mvc architecture
 - 💻 **Component-based UI**: React components for charts, tables, and cards